TDFelton/ootp26_free_agent_analysis/README.md

    failure of the modeling, but a confirmation of exactly the limitation I expected going in.
-2. **I wanted to try fully vibe-coding a project** — to see how far and how efficiently Claude could carry a multi-week, statistically rigorous build if I supplied the domain knowledge and judgment and let it handle implementation, iteration, and validation.
+2. **I wanted to try fully vibe-coding a project** — to see how far and how efficiently Claude could carry a multi-layered, statistically rigorous build if I supplied the domain knowledge and judgment and let it handle implementation, iteration, and validation.
 The `research/` folder and the long decision trail in [`CLAUDE.md`](CLAUDE.md) are largely a record of that experiment: propose something, validate it honestly against held-out data, revert it if it doesn't survive contact with reality, write down why.
-It went well enough that I plan to do more projects this way.

 ## Why this exists